 The task of the IDO is to ensure that the goals of the Final Agreement and Order are fulfilled.
 In doing so, it is our desire to keep the IBT membership fully informed about our activities through these reports.
-If you have any information concerning allegations of wrongdoing or corruption, you may call the tollfree hotline number, or write to the Independent Investigations Officer Hon.
-Joseph E. diGenova for all investigations at the IIO office address listed above.
+If you have any information concerning allegations of wrongdoing or corruption, you may call the toll-free hotline number, or write to the Independent Investigations Officer Robert D. Luskin for all investigations at: